 However, the significance leaves much to be desired considering the already aligned corporate culture of the participating partner companies: In addition to three public authorities, the large corporations Deutsche Post, Deutsche Telekom, L'Oréal, ProcterundGamble and the gift service provider mydays took part in the study.

-Already at the press conference for the start of the project in August 2008, representatives of these companies affirmed that they wanted to pursue a heterogeneous recruitment practice that followed the diversity approach.
+At the press conference at the start of the project in August 2008, representatives of these companies already confirmed that they were basically aiming for a heterogeneous recruiting practice that followed the diversity approach.
 The then head of HR Tamara Hilgers of the company mydays confirmed: "Equal opportunities and diversity have always been part of our corporate culture."

-Corporate spokeswoman Edda Dietrich of Procterund Gamble emphasized that diversity and integration were "key to business success".
+Company spokeswoman Edda Dietrich from Procterund Gamble also emphasized that diversity and integration are “keys to business success”.
 Since only eight of the originally 30 companies contacted took part in the study, it is questionable to what extent this anonymization step complies with the nationwide personnel policy.

 The issue was also strongly discussed abroad

 Although other countries - such as France, Belgium or the USA - are already familiar with these recruitment methods, their effectiveness is no less questionable: In France 2005-2006, when I was in Paris, became the subject of Anonymous applications eagerly discussed.

 At that time, the unrest in the Parisian outskirts had escalated.
 A few months later, the students rebelled against the CPE bill (Contrat Première Embauche Initial Employment Contract).